 While they have the highest efficiency score on our list 15-Watts is considered high consumption compared to other LED bulbs.
 So I wouldn’t recommend these bulbs for anyone, just for those that need to light up big rooms and wish to use fewer light bulbs for that task.

-Benefits Of Energy Efficient Light Bulbs over Regular Light Bulbs
+Benefits Of Eco friendly light bulbs over Regular Light Bulbs

 Sustainable lighting solutions is one of the easiest aspects of eco-friendly living.
 Not only green light bulbs help the environment they also save you money and effort.
 It’s really a Win-Win when it comes to sustainable lighting.